ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 iobroker status
 ```

-If all issues are correct and iobroker has been stopped, the following commands can be used to restore the console:
+If all issues are correct and iobroker has been stopped, you can now restore the console using the following commands:

 ```
 cd /opt/iobroker